fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3d.md

         'never'
       ],
     },
-  }
+  },
 ]
 ```

-The [plugins](https://eslint.org/docs/latest/use/configure/plugins) option provides a way to extend ESLint's functionality by adding custom rules, configurations, and other capabilities that are not available in the core ESLint library.
+The [plugins](https://eslint.org/docs/latest/use/configure/plugins) property provides a way to extend ESLint's functionality by adding custom rules, configurations, and other capabilities that are not available in the core ESLint library.
 We've installed and enabled the `@stylistic/eslint-plugin-js`, which adds JavaScript stylistic rules for ESLint.
 In addition, rules for indentation, line breaks, quotes, and semicolons have been added.
 These four rules are all defined in the [Eslint styles plugin](https://eslint.style/packages/js).

 Inspecting and validating a file like _index.js_ can be done with the following command: